 Stevie cut her off.
 “I don’t want to be a burden to my family.”

-A few days before Easter, on Wednesday, April 19, 2011, Reggie McGuire and his wife walked to their car after watching their grandchildren perform in a school play at The Oaks Academy, not far from the Fall Creek neighborhood where he grew up.
+before Easter, on Wednesday, April 19, 2011, Reggie McGuire and his wife walked to their car after watching their grandchildren perform in a school play at The Oaks Academy, not far from the Fall Creek neighborhood where he grew up.
 He saw a man walking in the shadows of the parking lot.

 At a glance, Reggie thought it was Stevie.

 Reggie often dreamed Stevie would appear on his doorstep.
 Freshly shaved.
 Wearing a suit.
 Looking and acting like nothing was wrong—the old Stevie, the Stevie he remembered as a kid, but now, in the dream, standing before him as an adult ready to finally come home.

 The next morning, the vision still haunted Reggie.
 He shared his sense of foreboding with a co-worker: “Ever get that feeling in the pit of your stomach that makes you sick and you don’t know why?”

 A night removed

 from Reggie’s premonition, and a month after his sister Karen gave Stevie her phone number, Stevie carried his bags down an alley behind the downtown Sheraton, to the hotel’s loading dock.